 - 1. Sections 1-3 are required for all respondents.
-These sections address grantee characteristics, organizational practices, and collaborative activities. - 2.
-Sections 4-6 are about materials development, professional development, and program improvement, respectively.
-Only complete those sections if in 2007 your project or center allocated EITHER 30 percent or more of its direct costs OR at least \$100,000 to the activity in question. - 3.
-Focus your responses on the 2007 calendar year: January 1 December 31, 2007.
+These sections address grantee characteristics, organizational practices, and collaborative activities. - Sections 4-6 are about materials development, professional development, and program improvement, respectively.
+Only complete those sections if in 2008 you allocated EITHER 30 percent or more of your project/center's direct costs OR at least \$100,000 to the activity in question. - 3.
+Focus your responses on the 2008 calendar year: January 1 December 31, 2008.